 How to Apply

-If you’re a typical first-year student, here’s what goes into a complete application:
+For most first-year domestic students, here’s what goes into a complete application:

-- The Common Application (online), including an essay
+- The Common Application, including an essay and a 150-word short response

 - Letter of recommendation

-Note on application deadlines: For Fordham University, we would like your application to be as complete as possible by the time of the submission deadline.
+Note on application deadlines: For Fordham University, we would like your application to be as complete as possible by the deadline.
 We do understand that it is not always possible for official scores and supporting documents to arrive with the application.
-On or before the deadline, only the application itself must be received.
-Scores and additional documents should be received within two weeks of the deadline.
+Only the Common Application needs to arrive on or before the deadline.
+However, we should receive any other supporting documents within two weeks of the deadline.

 - Priority Performance (Required Deadline For All Theatre Or Dance Major Applicants): November 1